Haru no Sakamichi (TV series)

 Haru no Sakamichi (春の坂道) is a 1971 Japanese television series.
 It is the ninth NHK taiga drama.

 Average viewership rating: 21.7%, with highest rating peaking at 27.5%.
 No footage in full color is said to still exist, and only the 52nd episode still remains in black and white due to recording technology at the time.

 Story

 Haru no Sakamichi deals with the late Sengoku period to early Edo period.
-It is based on Sōhachi Yamaoka's novel by the same title.
+It is based on Sōhachi Yamaoka's novel of the same name.

 The story chronicles the life of Yagyū Munenori, a daimyo and swordsman under Tokugawa Ieyasu during the Sengoku and Edo periods of Japanese history.